-It’s perfect for gardeners and BBQ’ers who like to move around and still have all the essentials to hand.
+It’s the perfect potting bench for gardeners and BBQ’ers who like to move around and still have all the essentials to hand.

-I love how this Christow wooden potting bench is simple and fuss-free but still gives you all the room you need.
+I love how this Christow wooden potting table is simple and fuss-free but still gives you all the room you need.

-Made from pressure-treated softwood and designed with silvertone galvanised metal feet it’s so inoffensive it’s impossible to dislike.
+Made from pressure-treated softwood and designed with silvertone galvanised metal feet this wooden potting table is simply stunning!

 In fact, this doesn’t really look like a traditional potting bench – and that’s good news for those of us who like garden furniture to double up.
 You could easily use this to display flowers, store the day’s BBQ food, or use it as handy staging in the greenhouse.

 As a potting table I can’t fault it.
 The top is made from hard-wearing galvanised metal with raised sides to prevent roll off, and it has two slatted storage shelves beneath that can take larger garden equipment such as watering cans.